-Between 2007 and 2011, according to the American Cancer Society (ACS), the incidence or number of new oropharyngeal cancer cases increased in white males, held steady in white females and decreased in black males and females.
-The ACS reports the increase in incidence in white males is due to an increase in cancers of the base of the tongue and tonsils associated with human papillomavirus (HPV) infections.1 Studies have shown that visual and tactile examination of the structures of the head, neck and oral cavity are effective in detecting abnormalities occurring within these structures.
+The National Cancer Institute (SEER) 2018 reports an estimate of new cases of oral cavity and pharyngeal cancers in 2018 to be 51,540 which is 3.0% of all new cancer cases.
+This amounts to 10,030 of estimated deaths and 1.6% of all cancer deaths.
+SEER data suggests that 64.8% of patients will survive more than 5 years.
+The increase in incidence of oropharyngeal cancer in white males is due to an increase in cancers at the base of the tongue and tonsils associated with human papillomavirus (HPV) infections.1 Head and neck cancers rank 6th in cancers worldwide with an annual incidence rate of 600,000 individuals.46 Studies have shown that visual and tactile examination of the structures of the head, neck and oral cavity are effective in detecting abnormalities occurring within these structures.
 Therefore, procedures such as the head and neck and intraoral examinations, often referred to as an oral cancer examination or oral cancer screening, are important elements of a complete patient assessment.
 These examinations should be performed on a routine basis for every patient, not just new patients or those with known risk factors such as the use of tobacco or alcohol, increasing age, or + HPV status.

 It is important to diagnose lesions in a pre-malignant or early stage while still confined to the epithelial layers.
 Growing awareness of the importance of diagnosing oral cancer early is demonstrated by the inclusion of a specific objective (OH-6) in Healthy People 2020.
-The goal of which is to increase the proportion of oral and pharyngeal cancers detected at the earliest stage from 32.5% in 2007 to 35.8% in 2020.2 Early treatment normally results in less surgery, less radiation and chemotherapy, and a better quality of life.
+The goal of which is to increase the proportion of oral and pharyngeal cancers detected at the earliest stage from 32.5% in 2007 to 35.8% in 2020.2 The target goal for 2020 is also to increase dental visits from 43.2% to 49.0%.
+Early treatment normally results in less surgery, less radiation and chemotherapy, and a better quality of life.
 Treatment for oral, oropharyngeal and other head and neck cancers diagnosed at later stages is usually associated with more extensive dysfunction and disfigurement than treatment for those same cancers diagnosed in earlier stages.
-Complications associated with therapy for oral, oropharyngeal and other head and neck cancers include: altered eating and swallowing patterns, salivary gland dysfunction, and loss of hard and soft oral tissues such as teeth, bone, and parts of the tongue, among others.
-In a 2010 study, Rethman et al. reported there was sufficient evidence-based information to support oral cancer screening by visual and tactile methods as a means to detect cancer in the early stages.3 In 2009 Watson et al. looked at a group of patients already diagnosed with oral or pharyngeal cancer to determine if oral/pharyngeal cancer screening examinations done in the general dental office were associated with early detection.
+Complications associated with therapy for oral, oropharyngeal and other head and neck cancers include: altered eating and swallowing patterns, salivary gland dysfunction (often total loss of the salivary glands), and loss of hard and soft oral tissues such as teeth, bone, and parts of the tongue, among others.
+In a 2010 study, Rethman et al. reported there was sufficient evidence-based information to support oral cancer screening by visual and tactile methods as a means to detect cancer in the early stages.3 The report further stated that adjunctive screening devices were no more effective in early detection than a thorough visual and tactile exam.
+In 2009 Watson et al. looked at a group of patients already diagnosed with oral or pharyngeal cancer to determine if oral/pharyngeal cancer screening examinations done in the general dental office were associated with early detection.
 The researchers found those patients who had a screening examination within the last year were significantly more likely to have an early stage cancer than those who did not have the examination.4